total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 `a` and `b` could be strings, booleans, or anything else.
 TypeScript can't know from the function body what type they're supposed to be.

-So, when you're declaring a named function, their parameters always need annotations in TypeScript.
+So, when you're declaring a function, their parameters always need annotations in TypeScript.

 ### The `any` Type